 The volunteer "staff" still consists of several therapists, nurses, and physicians from St. Mary's Hospital.
 In addition, stellar "regular" CDA volunteers return every year bringing their enthusiasm and adaptive recreation skills.
 An exciting array of accessible activities continue to be offered including horseback riding, fishing, and rafting as well as more recent additions such as a ropes course and canoeing.

-The setting, Camp Hope (originally Camp Kiwanis), continues to provide a beautiful facility on the Grand Mesa and seems to be further upgraded yearly.
+The setting, Camp Freedom will be held at a camp facility on the Grand Mesa.
 Combining the adaptive recreation experience of CDA with the expertise of St. Mary's staff allows accommodation of kids with more severe disability.
 The two original camps are divided so as to better meet the individual abilities of children, age 6-13, with cognitive or physical impairment.

-Camp Musketeers will provide children with physical and cognitive disabilities an opportunity to explore the outdoors with activities designed to facilitate success and wilderness enjoyment.The focus for these campers is teamwork and adventure through exposure to new experiences and peer interaction.
+Camp Mighty Heros will provide children with physical and cognitive disabilities an opportunity to explore the outdoors with activities designed to facilitate success and wilderness enjoyment.The focus for these campers is teamwork and adventure through exposure to new experiences and peer interaction.

-Camp Pirates will provide children with primarily physical disabilities an outdoor camp experience.
+Camp Cape Crusaders will provide children with primarily physical disabilities an outdoor camp experience.
 Activities are designed to build self-esteem and friendships.

 Is Camp Freedom right for your child?